- Doctoral schools and programmes

 - Faculty of Law

 - Faculty of Veterinary Medicine

-Please contact the administrative person in charge of postgraduate students’ admissions before leaving your application.
+Please contact the administrative person in charge of doctoral students’ admissions before leaving your application.
 The administration has the most recent information/regulations for the application process as well as of the timetable of the admitting governing body.
 You will find the necessary contact information on the Faculty website.

 Doctoral student employed under a contract